 At home, use a reputable Internet Service Provider.
 When away from home, do not use an unknown wireless network.
 Be especially wary of those “Free Public WiFi” wireless networks that appear on your laptop.
 Often, they are run just to capture data.

 Even a wired network may not be secure.
 The best action is to always encrypt your data.

 Fire up the firewall.

 Use a firewall on your computer.
-Windows includes a firewall (make sure it is turned on) or you can purchase firewall software from many vendors.
+Windows includes a firewall (make sure it is turned on) or you can purchase a network firewall software from many vendors.

 Encrypt your data.

 When you must use remote networks and wifi, use a Virual Private Network (VPN).
 One that is easy to use and inexpensive is HotspotVPN.

 Don’t click that link!

 Never click on unknown links in emails.
 If you get an email saying you need to log in to your PayPal account and update information, do not click on a link in the email.
 Go to PayPal.com and log in to see if you have a message about your account.
 The same applies to any other email asking you to click on a link and log in.

 Check the address bar.